MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Shows the system print dialog instead of print preview.

-If you enable this policy, Google Chrome opens the system print dialog instead of the built-in print preview when a user prints a page.
+If you enable this policy, Microsoft Edge opens the system print dialog instead of the built-in print preview when a user prints a page.

-If you don't configure or disable this policy, print commands trigger the Google Chrome print preview screen.
+If you don't configure or disable this policy, print commands trigger the Microsoft Edge print preview screen.

   #### Supported features: